 Acupuncture may be used to assist with a range of pregnancy related conditions.
 In many countries midwives undertake specialised acupuncture training.

-Acupuncture has been used widely for miscarriage, nausea, constipation, varicose veins, headaches, breech babies, induction, pre birth, acupressure for pain relief, and post partum recovery.
+Acupuncture has been used widely for nausea, musculoskeletal pain, constipation, varicose veins, headaches, breech babies, induction, pre birth, acupressure for pain relief in labour, and post partum recovery.

 A series of 3-4 treatments are offered weekly from week 37 to prepare for labour.
-Particular points are used, based on research,aimed at helpting to ripen the cervix, position the baby and promote optimal energy and stamina to cope with labour.
+Particular points are used aimed at helping to ripen the cervix, position the baby and promote optimal energy and stamina to cope with labour.
 A study in 1974 (Kubista and Kucera) found pre birth acupuncture to shorten labour.
 A 2004 Observational study (Betts and Lenox) concluded pre birth acupuncture was beneficial in assisting women to have normal vaginal births.
 Further study is still required.

 A 1998 study (Cardini et al) found that 75.4% of babies turned in the Women having moxa at wk 35, with only 47.7% in those women not receiving any treatment (the control group).
 Ideally seek treatment at the optimal time to turn a breech baby, weeks 34-36.
 This is usually just a one-off treatment.
 You will be provided with instructions (very easy) and a moxa stick (a herb shaped like a cigar) to continue treatment safely at home.

 In a research study by Smith et al in 2002, the authors concluded that acupuncture was a safe and effective treatment for women who experience nausea and dry retching in early pregnancy.